 - Dial: White enamel with blue hands and 14 micro gas tubes

-- Strap: Available on stainless steel bracelet or black calfskin leather strap
+- Strap: Available on stainless steel bracelet or black crocodile leather strap

 - Limited Edition: 250 pieces